50 Amazing Landmarks in France To Visit

 Originally, the Eiffel was just meant to be a temporary exhibit, the main showpiece for the World Fair.
 There are several viewing platforms.
 In 2014, a glass floor was added to the first floor.
 At night, there’s a top-of-the-hour light show when 20,000 lit bulbs sparkle and gleam.

 The Eiffel Tower can be a cliche tourist trap in Paris.
-If you want to avoid long lines, buy timed entry tour on the official Eiffel Tower website or book a guided tour with lift access.
-Or, hike up the stairs instead of waiting for the elevator.
+If you want to avoid long lines, book a guided tour with lift access.

 the stunning walled city of Carcassonne